slebok/slebok/stories/prolog-fj-tapl/main.md

 ### Prological Syntax and Parser

-A grammar specification that is also suitable for parsing is reconstructed as a Definite Clause Grammar (DCG) in Prolog as follows.
+A grammar specification that is also suitable for parsing is reconstructed as a $@Definite Clause Grammar@definite clause grammar$ (DCG) in Prolog as follows.

 ```prolog
 'P'(program(P)) --> repeating('CL'(P)).